Reports & Analytics | Understanding Incident Counts vs. Behavior Code Counts

 Understanding Reports in simpldiscipline

-When you look at reports in simpldiscipline, you’ll see numbers for incidents and numbers for behavior/action codes.
-These numbers are not the same thing.
-This article explains why, and how to read reports correctly.
+When reviewing reports in simpldiscipline, you’ll notice that there are numbers for incidents and numbers for behavior/action codes.
+These are not the same thing.
+This article explains the difference between them and how to interpret reports accurately.

 What’s an Incident?